-"Just continue to be her friend, she certainly needs one," Doctor Jones said.
+"Just continue to be her friends, she certainly needs them," Doctor Jones said.

-Captains Log Supplemental: Doctor Jones has reported that the ceremony should take place in an hour, Chakotay and I have gathered eighteen other crewmembers to join in the ceremony.
+Captains Personal Log Supplemental, Take Four: Doctor Jones has reported that the ceremony should take place in an hour, Chakotay and I have gathered eighteen other crewmembers to join.

 Lena along with Tani and Ashley came in through the main doors and they met up with James and Jessie.

 "We heard what happened, are you ok?"
 James asked.

 "I'll live," Tani muttered.
 She gestured her head towards Lena as a hint.